This iD Tech alum's visual effects journey took him from Electronic Arts to Ubisoft to Google!

 For starters, Bryan never imagined working in the video game industry; it never even crossed his mind because he always wanted to work in film.
 “I was experimenting with visual effects on my own, but I had no direction.
 I began digging deeper and learning more about the smaller niche opportunities that make up the larger visual effects industry."

-Bryan has turned his tech skills into a rewarding freelance career.
-He started at one of the largest video game developers in the world, Electronic Arts (EA Games), gaining valuable experience producing graphics and animation for many titles, including the critically-acclaimed Dead Space 2.
+He then secured a job at one of the largest video game developers in the world, Electronic Arts (EA Games), gaining valuable experience producing graphics and animation for many titles, including the critically-acclaimed Dead Space 2.
 He then moved to another top video game developer, Ubisoft, as a Lead Motion Graphics Artist, where he was responsible for TV and web-based ads used to market the company’s AAA titles like Assassin's Creed, Ghost Recon, Far Cry, and Just Dance.

 Bryan discovered there was a greater demand for creative talent in motion graphics—combining visual effects with 3D animation, editing, and graphic design.
 So he changed his career to meet the demand, using his knowledge to create a unique blend of experiences from two different industries.